The processes that regulate the flows of carbon in the earth system on multiple timescales.

 The researchers at the Bjerknes Centre for Climate Research work with observations, theory and climate models.
-The researchs is organised in four thematic groups:
+The research is organised in four thematic groups:

-- Global climate – led by Camille Li
+- Global climate – led by Nele Meckler

 - Polar climate – led by Kerim Nisancioglu